DIVERSITY & INCLUSION

 That purpose and our inclusion of “everyone" directly connects to our inclusivity value.

-We value diversity in client experience, freelance hires, freelance environment, and coaches/consultant hires that influence company direction.
+We value diversity in client experience, freelance hires, coach/consultant hires, and an inclusive working environment.

 We strongly believe that working with people of differing backgrounds strengthens the piano experience and allows for innovation at the highest level.

-Music has led the way in our culture to impact society change and we look forward to leveraging our influence for positive societal change.
+Music has led the way in our culture for positive cultural impact and we look forward to leveraging our influence for positive societal change.

 We recognize that there is still work to be done in championing underrepresented groups.
 This includes but is not limited to: race, age, color, sex, national origin, religion, mental or physically differently-abled, and others.